hpi-swa-teaching/osvm-oopsie/README.md

 container openAsMorph.
 ```

 This will give you an interactive visualization of the first 10,000 objects in the object memory and their classes (inspired by <https://github.com/hpi-swa-lab/cloud-squeak/blob/main/mini-squeak/index.md#4-analyze-mini-image-directly>).
-Click or hover on any pixel to inspect it:
+Thanks to Jens Lincke ([JensLincke](https://github.com/JensLincke)) for the idea!
+Click or hover on any pixel to inspect it.

 ![Result](./screenshots/objectMemoryVisualization.png)